-Students not attending class for whatever reason for more than four class periods may be dropped from the course (before Nov 10th) by the instructor, at the instructor's discretion.
 Students not attending class for whatever reason for more than four class periods may be dropped from the course by the instructor, at the instructor's discretion.

 Course Evaluations

 Student evaluations of a course and its professor are a crucial element in helping faculty achieve excellence in the classroom and the institution in demonstrating that students are gaining knowledge.
 Students may evaluate courses they are taking starting on the Monday of the twelfth week of instruction through the end of finals week by logging in to myUCA and clicking on the Evals button on the top right.